emberjs/rfcs/text/0793-polymporphic-relations-without-inheritance.md

 class PostModel extends TaggableModel {}
 ```

+**Example via Mixins**

-Now consider that this same post and comment class also both need to be "viewable", and that "viewable" is a trait also shared by other models that are not "taggable".
+Consider that this same post and comment class also both need to be "viewable", and that "viewable" is a trait also shared by other models that are not "taggable".
 Today this is only achievable via mixins.

 ```js
 import Model, { belongsTo, hasMany } from '@ember-data/model';